The Real Climate Threat Facing New Orleans Isn’t Just Water

 September 19, 2021

-The four almost 200 year-old historic buildings in Armstrong Park along with the Morris F.X.
-Jeff Municipal Auditorium suffered extensive damage during Hurricane Ida, according to the Save Our Soul (SOS) coalition which has been opposing the relocation of City Hall to the auditorium.
-“The damage that Hurricane Ida inflicted to the Municipal Auditorium and […]
+The four almost 200 year-old historic buildings in Armstrong Park along with the Municipal Auditorium New Orleans—also known as the Morris F.X.
+Jeff Municipal Auditorium—suffered extensive damage during Hurricane Ida, according to the Save Our Soul (SOS) coalition which has been opposing the relocation of City Hall to the auditorium.
+"The damage that Hurricane Ida […]

 Locals List the Items in Their Fridge and Freezer They Had To Part With Due to Ida That Stung a Little More